subconsciousnetwork/subtext/rfcs/2021-06-01-multilinks.md

 When more than one URL is present, clients MAY choose which URL to use when presenting to the user, when navigating, or when transcluding content.

-When no URL is present, but a text lable is present, clients SHOULD choose a resource that best matches the text when navigating to the link, or when transcluding content.
+When no URL is present, but a text label is present, clients SHOULD choose a resource that best matches the text when navigating to the link, or when transcluding content.

 For file types it supports, the client MAY render all or part of the linked document in-place (e.g. transclude).
 For example: